5‑Minute Pilates Flow to Relieve Lower Back Pain – No Equipment Needed

 - Stay on your back, arms out to the sides in a “T.”

-- Keep shoulders on the floor.
+- Keep shoulders glued to the floor.

 - Hold three breaths, then switch sides.